paviko/trading-data-stream/Readme.md

 ---

 # Changes

-## 1.3.0
+## 2.0.0

+### Breaking API changes

+* Added bar caching that alters the cache storage and cache classes.
+Storage is backwards compatible however the construction of the caches has altered.
+See DukascopyCache for details.
+* Due to bar caching tick visitors on aggregation queries are no longer supported.
+Tick seach functions **are** supported.

+### Other changes

-* Added a read only json property to models with the model version (1.0)
+* Added a read only json property to models with the model version (1.0).
-* Split DukascopySearch implementation into Tick and Bar searches (backward compatible)
+* Split DukascopySearch implementation into Tick and Bar searches (backward compatible).

 ## 1.2.0